IBM-Security/verify-operator/README.md

 |Client authentication method|Client secret basic
 |Redirect URIs|https://\<nginx-ingress-url\>/\<CR ssoPath\>

-Once the application has been registered a new secret will need to be created in the same OpenShift namespace as the IBM Security Verify operator.
+Once the application has been registered a new secret will need to be created in the same namespace as that which will be used by the Ingress definition.
 The name of the secret should be of the format: 'ibm\-security\-verify\-client\-\<client\-id>', and consist of the following fields:

 |Field|Value
 |-----|-----